Upcoming Events

 6:00 pm–8:00 pm

-Amid the rise of anti-Asian violence, Chinese home attendants in New York City expose a home care agency that claims to “stop Asian hate,” yet forces them to work grueling 24-hour workdays that damage their health and families.
-Documenting the home attendants’ organizing to end the 24-hour workdays, this film challenges the common understanding of racist violence, and puts in spotlight those who maintain systemic racism under progressive-sounding banners.
+Amid the rise of anti-Asian violence, Chinese home attendants in New York City exposed a home care agency that claims to “stop Asian hate,” yet forces them to work grueling 24-hour workdays that damage their health and families.
+Documenting the home attendants’ organizing to end the 24-hour workdays, this film challenged the common understanding of racist violence, and put in spotlight those who maintain systemic racism under progressive-sounding banners.

 Zishun Ning is a filmmaker and community organizer.
 His documentaries expose the racism and super-exploitation immigrant workers face, and depict workers’ resilience and determination as they organize to fight back.
 His works have been shown in major social justice and Asian American film festivals.
 His most recent film, For Whom the Alarm Sounds, won the Audience Award at the DC Asian Pacific American Film Festival.